aws-ia/cloudformation-pagerduty-resource-providers/docs/user/generated/resources/PagerDuty-Teams-Team/parent.md

 #### HtmlUrl

-A URL at which the entity is uniquely displayed in the Web app
+A URL at which the entity is uniquely displayed in the Web app.

 _Required_: No